Fast Neutrino Flavor Conversion as Oscillations in a Quartic Potential: Fast oscillations in 4 beam model

-The simplest system that shows fast flavor conversions, governed by Eq.(\ref{EoM}), is a set of four beams of neutrinos and antineutrinos intersecting each other as shown in Fig.\,\ref{fig1}.
+The simplest system that shows fast flavor conversions is a set of four beams of neutrinos and antineutrinos intersecting each other as shown in Fig.\,\ref{fig1} and governed by Eq.(\ref{EoM}).
 The terms involving ${\bf v}\cdot{\bf v'}$ lead to terms involving $c\equiv\cos\theta$, where $\theta$ is the angle shown in Fig.\,\ref{fig1}.
 The flavor evolution is more clearly understood in terms of the following linear combinations of the polarization vectors,

 in terms of which the EoMs take the form